ugjka/kwin-effect-grayscale/README.md

 You can change the shortcuts via System Settings -> Global Keyboard Shortcuts -> KWin

+Or directly from the kwin effects settings menu

 ## Installation

 ArchLinux PKGBUILD in the repo